 Camping / Park Entrance: Race registration covers your race fees.
 The state park charges for entrance, either for day use fee or the camping fee.
 To enter Bruneau Dunes State Park, you will need to have $5 in cash for the vehicle entry / day use fee…this is per vehicle so cram all your buddies in the back seat and trunk.
 If you have the state park passport for your vehicle that covers your day use fee.
-If you are camping the night before that covers your park entry fee…make sure you’ve made your reservation via Reserve America if you are getting your own site, or just head to sites 34 & 48 and pay Wayne or Michael there $5 per person to tent camp at one of those two group sites.
+If you are camping the night before that covers your park entry fee…make sure you’ve made your reservation via Reserve America if you are getting your own site.
+Bruneau Dunes no longer has group sites so everyone is on their own…the tent sites allow 2 tents with up to 8 people.
 There are camping/lodging options nearby besides the state park such as CJ Strike and Owyhee Bed and Breakfast.

 Pictures: All Final Kick Events are photographed for free by volunteer photographers and uploaded to our Facebook page and to our Final Kick Events photo album and are free to use however you would like.